Here is what our Fall 2019 members have shared about the program.

 The Global Connections Program is my gateway to being engaged with everyone a little more.
 I didn’t know where to start, but this program introduced me to a mentor and I can always reach out to them and ask questions about how I can get more involved.
 All in all, this program has helped me a lot to just put myself out there.

 Amela, domestic transfer student, 2nd year, Arts and Social Sciences

 I’m a domestic student, I was born and raised in Canada but I do have an international background in that my parents are immigrants.
 We lived in Europe for about 4 years and I came back to Canada with a complete culture shock.
 I think more domestic students could benefit by joining this program as they could learn about other cultures and understand different views.

-I attended some Global Community program events and I was really happy and grateful for the activities, the multicultural cuisines, the chats I had with people, and the opportunity to learn about resources at SFU that I probably would have not known had I not joined the program.
+I attended some program events and I was really happy and grateful for the activities, the multicultural cuisines, the chats I had with people, and the opportunity to learn about resources at SFU that I probably would have not known had I not joined the program.